Texas Guinan: Final years and death

+Guinan played Green Mill Cocktail Lounge in Chicago, Illinois.
+Part of her act included audience participation with small give-away slapsticks.

 While on the road with Too Hot for Paris, she contracted amoebic dysentery in Chicago, Illinois, during the epidemic outbreak at the Congress Hotel during the run of the Chicago World's Fair.
 The epidemic was traced to tainted water.
 She fell ill in Vancouver, British Columbia, and died there on November 5, 1933, age 49, exactly one month before Prohibition was repealed; 7,500 people attended her funeral.
 Bandleader Paul Whiteman was a pallbearer along with two of her former lawyers and writer Heywood Broun.

 Guinan is interred at the Calvary Cemetery in Queens, New York.
 Her family donated a tabernacle in her name to St. Patrick's Church in Vancouver in recognition of Father Louis Forget's attentions during her last hours.
 When the original church was demolished in 2004, the tabernacle was preserved for the new church built on the site.
 She was survived by both of her parents.
 Her father was 81 years old at his death on May 14, 1935, and her mother died at age 101 in 1959.
 The newspaper obituary listed his place of birth as Sherbrooke, Quebec, Canada, and his profession as a wholesale grocer.
-Her brothers Tommy and William P., as well as her sister Mrs. George C. Smith, also survived her.